Kamov Ka-26

 The Kamov Ka-26 (NATO reporting name Hoodlum) is a Soviet light utility helicopter with co-axial rotors.

 Development

 The Ka-26 entered production in 1969 and 816 were built.
 A variant with a single turboshaft engine is the Ka-126.
 A twin-turboshaft–powered version is the Ka-226.
 (All the Ka-26/126/128/226 variants are code-named by NATO as "Hoodlum").

 Design

 The fuselage of the Ka-26 consists of a fixed, bubble-shaped cockpit containing the pilot and co-pilot, plus a removable, variable box available in medevac, passenger-carrying and crop duster versions.
 The helicopter can fly with or without the box attached for flexibility.

 It is powered by two 325 hp (239 kW) Vedeneyev M-14V-26 radial engines mounted in outboard nacelles.

-The Ka-26 is small enough to land on a large truck bed.
-The reciprocating engines are more responsive than turboshaft engines, but require more maintenance.
-It runs mostly at 95% power in crop dusting with usually excess payload, leaving little reserve power for emergencies.
-Due to frequent overloads, the interconnect shaft joining the two engines is prone to breakage and requires frequent inspection.

-The standard instrumentation of the Ka-26, like larger naval Kamovs, may be overkill for civilian or crop dusting use.
-The 18-dials cockpit panel masks a part of the right-downwards view, needed to avoid telephone and power lines at low altitudes.
-The instrument panel may be simplified to retain the six main dials.
-As there is a low rotor clearance at the aircraft front, it is approached from the rear when the rotors are turning.

-Due to the limitations of the Ka-26, USSR and Romania agreed under the Comecon trade to build a single-turboshaft engine version, the Kamov Ka-126, with better aerodynamics and range.